DUNE-DAQ/dqm/docs/README.md

 * Raw display: A contiguous set in time of the ADC in a number of WIB frames will be displayed.

-  Use `--dqm-rawdisplay-params N M L` where N is how many seconds there are between running the raw display algorithm, M is the number of seconds that will be waited in case it is found to be running N seconds after the previous time and L is the number of frames that this algorithm will run on.
+  Use `--dqm-rawdisplay-params N L` where N is how many seconds there are between running the raw display algorithm, and L is the number of frames that this algorithm will run on.
 * Mean and RMS plot: The mean and RMS of the ADC for each channel over a number of frames

-  Use `--dqm-meanrms-params N M L` where N, M and L have the same meaning as above.
+  Use `--dqm-meanrms-params N L` where N and L have the same meaning as above.
 * Fourier transform: The fourier transform of the ADC for each channel over a number of frames

-  Use `--dqm-fourier-params N M L` where N, M and L have the same meaning as above.
+  Use `--dqm-fourier-params N L` where N L have the same meaning as above.

 ## Channel map
 To use the horizontal drift channel map (default) with nanorc use `--dqm-cmap HD`, to use the vertical drift channel map use `--dqm-cmap VD`.

-## Using the hdf5 to raw event display
-The hdf5 to raw event display is an application included in the dqm.
-It uses an independent data reading and transformation approach, as well than an other kafka topic than the rest of DQM services.

-Parameters are the following:

-broker, default value "127.0.0.1:9092", Kafka Broker adress topic, default value "dunedqm-incomingadcfrequency", Kafka topic source, default value "defaultSource", Data source name rcemap, default value "/config/protoDUNETPCChannelMap_RCE_v4.txt", RCE channels map location felixmap, default value "/config/protoDUNETPCChannelMap_FELIX_v4.txt", FELIX channels map location folder, default value "/eos/home-y/yadonon/TriggerRecords/", Folder containing the records interval, default value "100", Sampling interval of the WIB frames

-The application parses the folder containing the hdf5 files continuously and sends each new one to the display.